Before you apply, please read through this post as there have been several changes from previous terms.

 When considering whether or not you will apply to be a Professor or Student Teacher, you need to keep a few things in mind.

-- You must be at least 17 years old to become a Professor.
-Student Teachers can be younger.
+- You must be at least 17 years old to become a Professor (though this is not the only criteria and whether you become one or not is exclusively the decision of the Head Office).
+Student Teachers can be younger but still must be over 13.
 In both cases, you need to have been a member of HOL for at least 6 months.

 - Your class website needs to be live with links to at least two lessons and assignments so that the HO can have the best information possible when reviewing your application.
 Quill requirements and your points breakdown need to already be established.